 \mspace The volume fraction of the balls is then given by $\lambda = \frac{4\pi}{3} n r_n^3$.
 We shall consider the case where $\lambda$ is small (dilute suspension), but independent of $n$ so as to derive a non-trivial effect as $n \rightarrow +\infty$.
 The mathematical questions that follow are: \begin{itemize} \item Q1 : Can we approximate system \eqref{Sto}-\eqref{Sto2} by a system of the form \eqref{Stoeff} for large $n$? \item Q2 : If so, can we provide a formula for $\mu_{eff}$ inside $\mO$?
 In particular, for small $\lambda$, can we derive an expansion

 \end{itemize} Regarding Q1, the only work we are aware of is the recent paper \cite{DuerinckxGloria19}.
 It shows that $u_n$ converges to the solution $u_{eff}$ of an effective model of the type \eqref{Sto2}, under two natural conditions: \begin{enumerate} \item[i)] the balls satisfy the separation condition $\inf_{i \neq j} |x_i - x_j| \ge M \ r_n$, $M > 2$.
 Note that this is a slight reinforcement of the natural constraint that the balls do not overlap. \item[ii)] the centers of the balls are obtained from a stationary ergodic point process. \end{enumerate} We refer to \cite{DuerinckxGloria19} for all details.
-Note that in the scalar case, with the Laplacian instead of the Stokes operator, similar results were known since the work of Kozlov, see \cite[paragraph 8.6]{MR1329546}.
+Note that in the scalar case, with the Laplacian instead of the Stokes operator, similar results can be found in \cite[paragraph 8.6]{MR1329546}.

 \mspace Q2, and more broadly quantitative aspects of dilute suspensions, have been studied for long.
 The pioneering work is due to Einstein \cite{Ein}.
 By {\em neglecting the interaction between the particles}, he computed a first order approximation of the effective viscosity of homogeneous suspensions: